zouhair/NHLGames/README.md

 If your antivirus or Windows Defender removes the streamer, try to install another version (example: 1.0.7 instead of 1.0.8).

 If you find one that works great for you, keep it, you will just have to change the path in settings when a new update of NHLGames will come out.

+### ///_Dark Theme_
+Renders NHLGames with dark tones.
+An application restarts is needed for changes to take effect.

 ### ///_Language_
 NHLGames supports two languages: English and French.